raetha/wyzesense2mqtt/readme.md

     environment:
       TZ: "America/New_York"
 ```
-2. Create your local volume mounts
+2. Create your local volume mounts.
+Use the same folders as selected in the Docker Compose file created above.
 ```bash
 mkdir /docker/wyzesense2mqtt/config
 mkdir /docker/wyzesense2mqtt/logs